IvanArsenev/report-system/README.md

 ## Description

-The project is a web service (FastAPI) that processes complaints through third-party APIs, and also sends complaints to the administrator via a telegram bot.
+The project is a web service (FastAPI) that processes complaints through third-party APIs, and also sends complaints to the administrator via a telegram bot and google docs.

 ---